XcalableMP/manual/en/gmove.rst

 You can describe a communication for distributed arrays in the form of assignment statements by using gmove directive.

-There are three modes in gmove; collective mode, in mode and out mode.
+There are three modes in gmove; "collective mode", "in mode," and "out mode."
 Collective mode communicates (two-sided) within the node which is executing.
 On the other hand, in mode and out mode execute one-sided communication among tasks together with a task directive.
 In mode is Get communication, out mode is Put communication.